 We don’t have very high-level outfits or gear items as of now.
-However, I think a quick look at these armor pieces will give you an idea regarding perks you will get while using a brawler build.
-If you have headgear, gloves, chest piece, bracers, joggers, and sneakers with a Brawler tag on them, you must try and check if it improves upon your playstyle.
+However, I think a quick look at these armor pieces will give you an idea regarding the perks you will get while using a brawler build.
+If you have headgear, gloves, chest pieces, bracers, joggers, and sneakers with a Brawler tag on them, you must try and check if it improves upon your playstyle.

 We know the brawler build is all about brutal melee attacks.
 However, head smashes and blood splatters make this build even more fun to play in Dying Light 2.
 That is why we have suggested the five must-have skills if you are wearing brawler class outfits or gear in the game.

 I just hate it when enemies start blocking my attacks, and parry allows me to land a few consecutive hits but still, enemies guard just like that.
 That is why Perfect Parry combat skill gives more time to land more hits before the slow-motion effect runs dry.
-It is the perfect skill for early game brawler class, or late game builds in Dying Light 2.
+It is the perfect skill for early-game brawler class, or late-game builds in Dying Light 2.

-No skill rivals the overpowering feeling of Head Stomp combat skill in Dying Light 2.
-It just makes you one shot a zombie or hostile human NPC, after; of course, the target is on the ground, otherwise no one-shot.
+No skill rivals the overpowering feeling of the Head Stomp combat skill in Dying Light 2.
+It just makes you one-shot a zombie or hostile human NPC, after; of course, the target is on the ground, otherwise no one-shot.
 In any case, the blood splatter and brain-bashing Head Stomp skill just suit a brawler build so well that you must have it as early in Dying Light 2 as possible.

 Talk about one-shotting targets, and Smash is by far the best combat skill to achieve that goal.
 However, you can’t just jump onto enemies and take them out with one hit.
 Executing this combat skill requires you to be on top of an unaware enemy; otherwise, the skill does not trigger.
 In any case, smashing heads while jumping onto a hostile NPC from a height is always a satisfying experience, which is why Smash is a must-have combat skill for brawler build in Dying Light 2.